MIDAS Knowledge Base

 - Click "Next" to continue.
 The installer will attempt to verify the information you've entered and will alert you to any potential problems it detects, otherwise the following screen will be shown:

 Full Name Enter your full name.
 Organization The company, business, or organization you work for.
 Note: This will also be the name for your initial database.
 If you are running multiple databases in your MIDAS system, this will make it easier for you and your users to distinguish between different databases.
-Password Enter a secure Password for yourself - NOTE: This is CASE SENSITIVE - You will need this to login immediately after installation.
-Confirm Password Re-enter the password you entered in the field above.
-Your e-mail address - You will also need this whenever you login to your MIDAS booking system.
+Password Enter a secure Password for yourself - NOTE: This is CASE SENSITIVE - You will need this to log in immediately after installation.
+Confirm Password Re-enter the password you entered into the field above.
+Your e-mail address - You will also need this whenever you log in to your MIDAS booking system.

 - Click "Next" to continue.In this final step you will be prompted to enter your unique Product Key - You will have received this via e-mail after you purchased the software, and cannot install the program without it

 Note: Your server will need to establish an Internet connection to our registration server in order to validate your Product Key.
-If you server connects to the Internet through a proxy, please click the [Use Proxy] link to enter the address of your proxy server.
+If your server connects to the Internet through a proxy, please click the [Use Proxy] link to enter the address of your proxy server.

 Once you've entered your Product Key click the "Authenticate & Install MIDAS" button